REMEDY : BNSSG referral pathways & Joint Formulary

 Please see the following local guidelines:

-Please always refer to the BNSSG Formulary for the latest prescribing guidance.
+Please refer to the BNSSG Formulary for the latest prescribing guidance.

 Red Flags